-Papers.
-Provide a brief historical context to best frame the activity, something like: "Imagine that it is the early 1970s in the United States.
-The U.S. has been involved in an extended war in Vietnam.
-Protest and dissent are growing at home as the war continues to escalate.
-Daniel Ellsberg, a war insider, decides to make public about 7,000 pages of documents about America's war that show a consistent pattern of government lies told to the American public.
+decides to make public about 7,000 pages of documents about America's war that show a consistent pattern of government lies told to the American public.
 These documents were classified top secret.
 He decides to let the country know what he knows.
 Let's visit that era today in class with the following activity.
 You will play the role of someone connected to the Vietnam War who is invited to a reception involving other historical figures."

-Distribute one reception role to each student in the class (see Handout for Students).
+Distribute one reception role to each student in the class.
 There are 27 roles in the activity.
 If you have more than 27 students in class, it's fine to allow two students to play the same character.
 The activity also works fine with fewer than 27 students.
 We've put the roles roughly in the order of most to least essential.
 In most instances, the roles draw from actual historical statements made by each individual.

-2 Have students fill out their nametags, using the name of the character they are assigned.
+- Have students fill out their nametags, using the name of the character they are assigned.
 Tell students that in this activity you would like each of them to attempt to "become" the people they are assigned.
 Ask students to read their roles several times and memorize as much of the information provided as possible.
-Encourage students to underline key points and make note of them for the activity to follow.

-2 Distribute a copy of "The Most ) Dangerous Man in America Reception Questions" to every student.
+Encourage students to underline key points and make note of them for the activity to follow. - 3.
+Distribute a copy of "The Most Dangerous Man in America Reception Questions" to every student.
 Explain their task: Students will have to leave their seats, get up and circulate through the classroom, meeting other individuals from the Vietnam War era, most of whom appear in the documentary they will soon watch.
-Students should use the questions on the sheet as a guide to talk with other characters about the war-the era, the role of government officials, the role of activists, decisions that were made, lies that were told, silence that was kept and use the results of the their conversations to answer the questions as fully as possible.
+Students should use the questions on the sheet as a guide to talk with other characters about the war-the era, the role of government officials, the role of activists, decisions that were made, lies that were told, silence that was kept-and use the results of their conversations to answer the questions as fully as possible.
 Students must use a different character to answer each of the various questions.
 They cannot interview their duplicate character, if there is one.
 Inform students that the activity is not a race to see who finishes first; the aim is to spend time learning about each character in order to gain as full an understanding as possible of the Vietnam War era and the events surrounding the release of the Pentagon Papers.
 If you like, you can model a typical encounter beforehand with a student to demonstrate expectations.
 Tell students that all information is to be communicated through conversation; they may not show their written role to other students.
-Also, our experience is that it's best if students meet oneon-one, rather in groups, as this encourages fuller participation.
+Also, our experience is that it's best if students meet one-on-one, rather in groups, as this encourages fuller participation.